jeuneseven/ReadingNotes/iOS/Concurrency.md

 ## How to use continuations to convert completion handlers into async functions?

-- continuations: allowing us to create a bridge between older functions with completion handlers and newer async code
+- continuations allowing us to create a bridge between older functions with completion handlers and newer async code
+- continuations are special objects we pass into the completion handlers as captured values.
+Once the completion handler fires, we can either return the finished value, throw an error, or send back a Result that can be handled elsewhere.
+There's no time limit on how long continuations can take to complete, but they must complete at some point

 ## How to create continuations that can throw errors?